devjklein/klein-visual/_design/teaching-the-word.md

 ### Rationale

 As a Bible ministry, the Biblical concept of armor - the sword and shield - resonated deeply with TeachingTheWord's mission ideals.
-The secondary elements placed on the shield highlight their goal of equipping churches around the world with sound doctrine, while the banner references their ministry verse, found in the Book of John.
+The secondary elements placed on the shield highlight their goal of equipping churches around the world with biblical truth, while the banner references their ministry verse, found in the Book of John.

 ## Deliverables